astorfi/TensorFlow-World/README.rst

 What's the point of this repository?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-**Developing open source project for the sake of just developing somethings has not been the behing reason for this effort**.
+**Developing open source project for the sake of just developing somethings has not been the behind reason for this effort**.
 Considering the large number of tutorials that are being added to this large community, this repository has been created to break the
 jump-in and jump-out process usually happens to most of the open source projects, **but why and how**?

 First of all what's the point of putting effort on something that most of the people won't stop by and take a look?
 What's the point of creating something that does not
 help anyone in the developers and researchers community?
 Why spending time for something that can easily be forgotten?
 But **how we try to do it?** Even up to this
 very moment there are countless tutorials on TensorFlow whether on the model design or TensorFlow
 workflow.
-Most of the are too complex or have a lack of documention.
+Most of them are too complicated or suffer from a lack of documention.
 There are only few avalable tutorials which are concise and well-structured
 and provide enough insight for their specific implemented models.
 The goal of this project is to help the community with structured tutorials
 and simple and optimized code implementation to provide better insight about how to use TensorFlow *fast and efficient*.
 It is worth
 noting that, **the main goal of this project is providing well-documented tutorials and less-complicated codes**!